Oyatulloh14/Oyatulloh14/README.md

-- 👋 Hi, I’m @Oyatulloh14
+- 👋 Hi, I’m Oyatulloh
-- 👀 I’m interested in
+- 👀 I’m interested in C++
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning C++ and a lot more tech stuff
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Oyatulloh14/Oyatulloh14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.